 \subsubsection{Real Networks}

-We have picked a number of real world networks that are popular for betweenness computation and estimation in the related literature.
-We restricted the detailed analysis to the networks with nodes less than 40,000 due to computational constraints.
-We provide brief summary of theses networks in Table \ref{tab_real} and \cite{snap,sparse} can be referred for detailed description about the network data.
-For evaluating the performance of ordering by our algorithm, in addition to these networks, we have considered another 54 networks that cover most of the different networks available at \cite{snap,vlado} of size (100 , 100k).
-We have considered collaboration networks, citation networks, communication network, social network, internet peer to peer network and many more.
-The columns of the Table \ref{tab_real} consist names of the network instances, size of networks or number of nodes ($n$), average degree of the nodes in the networks (Avg.
-Deg.), number of nodes with zero betweenness score (Z-BC) and type of networks respectively.
+We have picked some real-world networks that are popularly used as benchmark networks for betweenness computation and estimation \cite{Chehreghani:2014,Green12,min12,Riondato,Kas13}.
+We restricted the detailed analysis only to the networks with the number of nodes less than 40,000 due to computational constraints.
+We provide a brief summary of these networks in Table \ref{tab_real} and \cite{snap, sparse} can be referred for a detailed description of the networks.
+We have considered collaboration networks, citation networks, communication network, social network, internet peer to peer network and some other.
+The columns of the Table \ref{tab_real} consist names of the network instances, the number of nodes ($n$), the average degree of the nodes in the networks (Avg.
+Deg.), number of nodes with zero betweenness score (Z-BC) and the network type respectively.